How does Anger Management Counselling work?

 Relationship difficulties: communication problems and misunderstandings with close family members such as parents, partners, and children.

 The workplace: bosses being too heavy-handed, not getting on with colleagues, or staff members being incompetent.

 No matter what is causing your anger, we can work on releasing your emotions around it and changing your reactions to it.

 Is anger caused by fear?

-Yes – anger is a natural response to a dangerous situation.
-Anger is an important emotion as in the appropriate situation it helps to keep us and our loved ones safe.
+Anger can be a natural response to a dangerous situation.
+Anger is an important emotion, as in the appropriate situation it helps to keep us and our loved ones safe.